 So, for now these events are invoked in the first section of your command.

-So, once you decided which event to invoke
+So, once you decided which event to invoke, you can trace a component.

 Note, the list for NAME and ACTION is rather long which gives the notion how versatile this interface is.